maneaterrbug/WTWY_metro_project_MR/proposal.md

 * What dataset(s) do you plan to use, and how will you obtain the data?
 	* NY Metro turnstile data, NYC census data.
 The data has either already been provided to us (turnstile data) or already exists and can be obtained by some brief google searching.
 * What is an individual sample/unit of analysis in this project?
 What characteristics/features do you expect to work with?
+	* An individual sample of analysis in this project would be a single 4-hour window for a single turnstile unit.
+The perhaps most useful characteristic features for a record in the dataset will be the numbers of entries and exits and the location/station of the turnstile.
+The location/station of the turnstile can potentially be used to join in census data.
 * If modeling, what will you predict as your target?
+	* We will not be modeling in this project.

 #### Tools:
 * How do you intend to meet the tools requirement of the project?